Chris Frame: Maritime Historian, Author & Lecturer

 You may not realise it, but ocean liners changed the way we live.
 From introducing new technologies, to creating reliable links between nations; from their use in both World Wars to their transition into modern day floating resorts, many things we consider normal today can be traced back to an ocean liner origin.

 Since 2008 we’ve published a series of books on a variety of maritime subjects.
-From the history of Cunard to the evolution of the passenger ship and a number of topics in-between (check out all our books here).
+These range from the history of Cunard to the story of P&O and Orient Line (and how they helped shape Australian society) to the evolution of the passenger ship and a number of topics in-between (check out all our books here).

 I am a regular speaker aboard cruise ships as well as maritime museums around the world.
 I’ve also been a keynote speaker at conferences, events and corporate dinners.
 I enjoy sharing this rich history and I am always touched by how genuinely interested people are to listen to my presentations, and share their own stories.

-Some of my career highlights include hosting journalists and media aboard Queen Anne at the Fincantieri shipyard in 2023 and speaking aboard Queen Victoria during the Lusitania 100th Anniversary commemorations.
+Some of my career highlights include speaking onboard the P&O Cruises ships to celebrate the 90th anniversary of Australian cruising in 2023, hosting journalists and media aboard Queen Anne at the Fincantieri shipyard in 2023 and speaking aboard Queen Victoria during the Lusitania 100th Anniversary commemorations in 2015, as well as hosting the media onboard Queen Mary 2 as she made calls at Australian ports in 2015.

 Spreading the Ocean Liner story further:

-Although I had a fear of public speaking as a child, today I thrive on public speaking both as a guest speaker and in front of the media.
-I have regularly appeared on television news, documentaries and radio as an subject matter expert for ocean liner history and cruising.
+Although I had a fear of public speaking as a child, today I thrive on public speaking, both as a guest speaker and in front of the media.
+I have regularly appeared on television news, documentaries and radio as a subject matter expert for ocean liner history and cruising.
 You can check out my media profile here.

 Learn More: